arciisine/vscode-chronicler/README.md

 * [FFmpeg](https://www.ffmpeg.org/download.html).

-#Acknowledgements
+# Acknowledgements

 This project was inspired by:
 * [vscode-screen-recorder](https://github.com/wk-j/vscode-screen-recorder), providing inspiration and UI patterns.
-* [screen-recorder](https://github.com/131/screen-recorder), seeing how they used vlc for recording.
+* [screen-recorder](https://github.com/131/screen-recorder), inspiration for how to encode the desktop.

 # Known Issues